nathanbalthazar/color-palette/README.md

 <h1 align="center">Color Palette :art:</h1>

 <div align="center">
-Color palette is a simple project created in <a href ="https://www.youtube.com/watch?v=GixY7KlW3F0&ab_channel=h3webdevtuts">this video<a/> from <a href="https://www.youtube.com/channel/UC96PvOMv01j3XejwOlAZPEg">h3webdevtuts' channel</a> with the intention of improving your skills in ReactJS.
+Color palette is a project created in <a href ="https://www.youtube.com/watch?v=GixY7KlW3F0&ab_channel=h3webdevtuts">this video<a/> from <a href="https://www.youtube.com/channel/UC96PvOMv01j3XejwOlAZPEg">h3webdevtuts' channel</a> with the intention of improving your skills in ReactJS.
 </div>

 # The Project